asashepard/HungerProtection/README.md

 # HungerProtection

-Claim utility and grief prevention for PaperMC designed loosely for use with ItsGJK/gabrieljkeller's HungerCore2.
+Minecraft claim utility and grief prevention for PaperMC version 1.18

+No longer maintained

+- Interfaces with Spigot API and other existing plugin APIs
+- Straightforward, in-game customizable, and scalable approach to managing griefing on a Minecraft server

 Commands:
 - /claim [(optional) help]